kugarg/Lyme-disease-RFC-classification/README.md

 ## Results

 The cross-validation results showed an average accuracy of 78.16% with a standard deviation of 12.15%.
 The ROC-AUC for the training set was 0.92, while the test set was 0.88.

+## Reference

+Garg, K., Fajardo-Yamamoto, L.M., Rojas-Castro, F.C., Susnjak, T., Gilbert, L. (2024).
+Building a Binary Classification Machine-Learning Model: A Guide to Predicting Participation in a Lyme Disease Program at a Medical Institute.
+In: Gilbert, L. (eds) Borrelia burgdorferi.
+Methods in Molecular Biology, vol 2742.
+Humana, New York, NY. https://doi.org/10.1007/978-1-0716-3561-2_15

 ## Feedback